emurrug/VideoGameBaby/README.md

 #### **Game Objects (includes model and animation files)**
 For reference on some of the assets that I used or models that were created (e.g., the virtual baby).
 All assets are free and publicly available, or were otherwise crafted by Emma.
-All crafted models/animations were done in Blender (recommended).
+All crafted models/animations were done in Blender (free; recommended).

 #### **Game Scripts**
 Other than what I have done in Unity, I don't really know any C#.
 So I do my best to notate my methods